MetSoc Award for research excellence

 If the CV does not contain all items, the nominator should fill in the online form the information in the Contributions text box (this will be available in the software system when the Call opens).

-- A nominator can put forward only one candiddate up for nomination in each award category.
-NEW as of year 2020
+- A nominator can put forward only one candidate up for nomination in each award category. (as of 2020)

 - Each award shall be made from time to time as circumstances warrant with no more than one award recipient per year.